masak/git-workflows/different-targets-for-different-clients.md

 pleasant than keeping N code bases together in N branches.
 The risk of the latter approach is the same kind of risk as with making updates on a denormalized database.

+The several-directories approach is sometimes necessary, when the differences are too big between the flavors.
+It's still preferable to keeping things in several branches, but it also risks creating unnecessary divergence between the courses.